Do $K_{3,3}$-Free Latin Squares Exist?: Small orders

-Table~\ref{t:3-9} shows the number of non-paratopic $K_{3,3}$-free latin rectangles for small values of $n$.
+Table~\ref{t:3-9} shows the number of nonparatopic $K_{3,3}$-free latin rectangles for small values of~$n$.

-As we can see, the only small ($\le 11$) order for which $K_{3,3}$-free squares exists is $8$, excluding the trivial cases of order~$1$ and~$2$.
-The two found non-paratopic squares are shown in Fig~\ref{t:8}.
+As we can see, the only small ($\le 11$) order for which $K_{3,3}$-free squares exists is~$8$, excluding the trivial cases of order~$1$ and~$2$.
+The two found nonparatopic squares are shown in Fig~\ref{t:8}.

 One can find that both squares can be obtained by combining two orthogonal $4\times 4$ latin squares, see details in Section~\ref{s:16}.
-As noted in~\cite{BroWan:2011}, each of the two squares is a G-loop isotope; equivalently, its autotopism group acts transitively on all~$64$ cells.
+As noted in~\cite{BroWan:2011}, each of the two squares is a G-loop isotope; equivalently \cite[Theorem~1]{KP:2016:transitive}, its autotopism group acts transitively on all~$64$ cells.

-For the small orders $n=4$, $5$, \ldots, $11$, different from $8$, there are only two $K_{3,3}$-free $(n-1)\times n$ latin rectangles, with $n=5$ and $n=9$.
+For the small orders $n=4$, $5$, $6$, $7$, \ $9$, $10$, $11$ (different from $8$), there are only two $K_{3,3}$-free $(n-1)\times n$ latin rectangles, with $n=5$ and $n=9$.

-Both rectangles (see Fig.~\ref{t:9}) have some symmetries (automorphisms of the corresponding graph) and hypothetically have a potential to generalize to higher orders.
+Both rectangles (see Fig.~\ref{t:9}) have some nice symmetries (isotopisms, paratopisms) and hypothetically have a potential to generalize to higher orders.
 The last row shown in Fig.~\ref{t:9}, for each case $n=5$ and $n=9$, does not belong to the rectangle; it shows the unique continuation to a latin square.
-This square is not $K_{3,3}$-free, but all $K_{3,3}$-patterns necessarily involve last-row elements, last-column elements, and main-diagonal elements.
+This square is not $K_{3,3}$-free, but all $K_{3,3}$-patterns necessarily involve elements from the last row, the last column, and the main diagonal.
+Additionally, with a nonexhaustive search, we found two $K_{3,3}$-free latin $11\times 12$ rectangles, see Fig.~\ref{t:12}; each of them has only $2$ autotopisms and $4$ paratopisms (actually the search approach was similar, but at each step we kept only rectangles with a nontrivial paratopisms group).

+We also made a search for $K_{3,3}$-free latin rectangles that avoid intercalates (an intercalate is a latin $2\times 2$ subsquare, which is one of the most famous substructures in latin squares; for latin squares of order larger than~$4$, intercalates are equivalent to size-$4$ maximal cliques in the latin square graph).
+The results of their classification are shown in Table~\ref{t:inter}; the largest such rectangle we found is shown in Fig.~\ref{t:12}.